Ideal for GLOA, INTS, GVIP, SOCI, ANTH majors and others!

 Migration Policy and Advocacy Fellows will make up a small cohort of 15-20 students all interested in the complex challenges of understanding the migrant experience through an interdisciplinary lens.
 The smaller classes allow for more student discussion and an opportunity to work closely with faculty and fellow students.

 This program offers the unique opportunity to learn about migration policy and advocacy through 3 courses:

-See our Course Descriptions page for more information on the courses.
+See our Course Descriptions for more information.

 How does this program count for my major or minor requirements?

 Anthropology Majors: this program will count for your entire elective requirement.

 Sociology majors: this program will count toward the elective requirement in the Sociology major.